Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Theory

 with F defined by:

-where `excess' denotes a sum over intrinsically aligned pairs present due to clustering and `\textrm{rand,close}' denotes a sum over sources within $\Pi = 100$ Mpc/h line-of-sight separation of random points drawn from the lens redshift distribution~\citepalias{Leonard2018}.
+where `\textrm{rand, close}' denotes a sum over sources within $\Pi = 100$ Mpc/h line-of-sight separation of random points~\citepalias{Leonard2018}.
 The choice of $100$Mpc/h does warrant further investigation, which we touch on again in Section \ref{sec:forecasting} below.

 Finally, multiplying equation \ref{eqn:4} by equation \ref{eqn:5} gives us an expression to extract a portion of the IA signal, per intrinsically aligned lens-source pair, $(1-a)\Bar{\gamma}_{\rm IA}$: